unisonweb/unison/unison-src/transcripts/upgrade-sad-path.output.md

     use Nat +
     foo + 10

   I couldn't automatically upgrade old to new.

-  I added the problematic definitions to the top of scratch.u.
+However, I've added the definitions that need attention to the top of scratch.u.

 ```